Garden offers now on

 Preparing_container_plants_for_winter_-Intro.jpg

 Winter is a tough time for most plants, but it poses a specific threat to containers.
 This time of year is the perfect time to do all your important prep work.
-That way, you don’t need to worry when the time comes.
+That way, you don't need to worry when the time comes.
 Low temperatures and harsh elements can damage even the hardiest of specimens.
 However, with a little bit of effort and attention, it's possible to protect your plants from winter's icy grip.
-As well as protecting them from the damage that freezing temperatures can cause, October is also the time to stop feeding as your plants start slowing down for the winter.
+We'll help you safeguard your garden and make sure your favourite foliage is ready for spring.

 Preparing_container_plants_for_winter_-Why_container_plants_need_protection.jpg